Olaf Pooley

 Oloe Krohn "Olaf" Pooley (13 March 1914 – 14 July 2015) was an English actor, screenwriter and painter.
 As an actor, he appeared as Professor Stahlman in the seven-part Doctor Who serial Inferno (1970).

 Early life

 Pooley was born to an English father and Danish mother in Parkstone, Dorset.
+He attended Dane Court preparatory school in Pyrford where his father was headmaster.
 He studied painting at Chelsea College of Arts and at the Académie Colarossi in Paris under the tutelage of Marcel Gromaire, before training at the Architectural Association School of Architecture to enable a more financially secure career option.
 His paternal uncle Sir Ernest Pooley, the future Chairman of the Arts Council of Great Britain, secured him a job as a set designer at Pinewood Studios.
 During World War II, Pooley registered as a conscientious objector and volunteered as a fireman; he was subsequently discharged on medical grounds and began his acting career on stage.

 Career

 He wrote and appeared in the film The Corpse (released in the United States as Crucible of Horror), starring Michael Gough, and wrote, directed and appeared in The Johnstown Monster.
 He also wrote the screenplay for a film version of Bernard Taylor's novel The Godsend (1980).
 Beaumont directed the film.
 Pooley's other writing credits include the television film Falcon's Gold (1982) and being an uncredited writer on the sci-fi horror film Lifeforce (1985).